 Our first graders are having a wonderful time acting out the weekly Parasha with Mrs. Daniels!
 They dress up in costumes and bring the stories to life, showing off their knowledge and creativity through their amazing acting skills!

-Click here to see more photos of Seacamp.
+Click here to see photos from our shofar factory!